Sitemap | Print | Contact Me

 The Value of Archaeology

 Why should sites be preserved?
 Sites are finite (there are only so many of them) because the people who made them during their everyday activities only created a limited number, and man and nature constantly degrade what is left.
 All human societies change, and in changing, leave behind a record of that change.
-Thus, sites of the past are not under the same economic, technological and social systems as site made today.
+Sites created in the past are not under the same economic, technological and social systems as site made today.
 The past cannot be recreated.
 It is the only record left for non-writing groups.

 As noted above, sites are non-renewable because the cultures and life ways that made them change over time and past patterns become "extinct".
 Once a social and cultural system is gone, it is gone forever.
 The only traces left are the limited number of archaeological sites that are in a constant state of slow decay.